2 die in compressor blast at illegally-run plastic moulding factory in Delhi | Law-Order

 Naresh, the owner of the property, had rented the premises to one Yadav, who was running the factory.
 Efforts are being made to contact both of them.
 Their mobile phones are switched off.
 They will be traced soon, the DCP said.

-The deceased have been identified as Bablu (38), a resident of Rohini Sector-22, and Karan (60).
+The deceased persons have been identified as Bablu (38), a resident of Rohini Sector-22, and Ram Karan (60), a resident of Khajuri Khas.
+Karan was an auto-rickshaw driver, police said.

 Bablu was a compressor mechanic.
 He had died on the spot, while Karan lost his life in the hospital during treatment.
-Further investigation is in progress, police added.
+A case is being registered and further investigation is in progress, police added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)